muhwyndhamhp/marknotes/README.md

+## Where to see it?
+Currently used by me as my personal blog, you can see it at https://mwyndham.dev/

+## Features
 All of the features include:
 - WYSIWYG Editor w/ Markdown Keybinding (Support most Markdown formatting)
 - Drag and Drop Image Upload